budhilaw/wp-loginshield/README.txt

 = Can I disable certain features? =

-Yes, each security feature (custom login path, IP banning, login tracking, etc.) can be enabled or disabled individually.
+Yes, each security feature (custom login path, IP banning, login tracking, custom redirects, etc.) can be enabled or disabled individually.

 = What happens if I get locked out? =